afnid/CoreEFI/README.md

 Next Steps:

 <ul>
+<li>Fix the bugs, there is a phase related one that sometimes effects error calculations<li>
+<li>Run numbers with an externally triggered decoder simulator<li>
+<li>Verify all numbers externally with an oscilloscope, could be better or worse<li>
 <li>See if the Arduino forums has any suggestion on improving the Mega timers</li>
 <li>Further development with the 407/due with a tft display</li>
 <li>Flush out the strategy computations and incorporate fan controller</li>